NuLL3rr0r/babaei-net-blog-source/content/en/post/2024-11-19-webrtc-ip-leak-demonstration/index.md

 - **Test for WebRTC Leaks Regularly**: Make it a habit to check your browser for leaks to ensure your protections are working.

 Remember, this isn’t about fear—it’s about empowerment.
-By taking these simple steps,you can reclaim your privacy and stay safe in the digital jungle.
+By taking these simple steps, you can reclaim your privacy and stay safe in the digital jungle.
 Thanks for following this tutorial, and as always, stay secure out there!